 I strongly believe in leaving space in a painting.
 I find drawing every leaf on every tree or even, every tree isn’t necessary, it’s not about documenting everything in front of you.
 I like to give the viewer the opportunity to fill in the blanks for themselves and engage with the painting.

-For prep sketches I use a Moleskine watercolour sketchbook, my favourite Kaweco Sports fountain pen with Kaweco water soluble inks in various colours, supported by a small travel palette of a dozen Daniel Smith artist quality half pans.
+For prep sketches I use Moleskine or Etchr Lab watercolour sketchbooks, my favourite Kaweco Sports fountain pen with Kaweco water soluble inks in various colours, supported by two small travel palettes of Daniel Smith artist quality half pans.
+One palette contains colours selected by Liz Steel.
+Liz shared her research on Instagram.
+Her palette works so well for me.

 For finished pieces I use 0.05, 0.1, 0.5 & 0.8mm Uni Pin fineliners and other pens such as Uni Posca markers, a Sailor Fude 55, Pilot Parallel pens and the ubiquitous Lamy Safari.